logo

 Abstract

 Rivers originating in the Tibetan Plateau are crucial to the population in Asia.
-This research proposes a model to estimate terrestrial water storage change (TWSC) and characterize catchment memory.
-Investigating eight basins, the study finds that seasonal catchment memory in precipitation-dominated basins is controlled by precipitation, while in non-precipitation-dominated basins, it's influenced by temperature.
-Longer influence time corresponds to longer domination time in precipitation-dominated basins.
-Quantifying catchment memory helps improve seasonal streamflow forecasts and water resource management.
+However, research about quantifying seasonal catchment memory of these rivers is still limited.
+Here, we propose a model able to accurately estimate terrestrial water storage change (TWSC), and characterize catchment memory processes and durations using the memory curve and the influence/domination time, respectively.
+By investigating eight representative basins of the region, we find that the seasonal catchment memory in precipitation-dominated basins is mainly controlled by precipitation, and that in non-precipitation-dominated basins is strongly influenced by temperature.
+We further uncover that in precipitation-dominated basins, longer influence time corresponds to longer domination time, with the influence/domination time of approximately six/four months during monsoon season.
+In addition, the long-term catchment memory is observed in non-precipitation-dominated basins.
+Quantifying catchment memory can identify efficient lead times for seasonal streamflow forecasts and water resource management.

 Publisher